BlockstreamResearch/dicemix/doc/protocol.md

  * randomness can be obtained using calls such as `prg.get_bytes(n)` or `prg.get_field_element()`.

 #### Non-interactive Key Exchange
-We need a non-interactive key exchange protocol secure in the CRS model.
+We need a non-interactive key exchange protocol secure in the CKS model.
  * `(kesk, kepk) := new_ke_keypair(rand)` generates a secret key and a public key.
  We assume that for every valid public key there is a unique corresponding secret key.
  (Note: For ECDH, this implies that setting `kepk` to be just the x-coordinate without an